How All Wheel Drive Works: A Comprehensive Guide

 Viscous coupling

-A viscous coupling is a sealed unit.
-It contains a serious of interleaved clutch plates.
-The inner plates are splined to the input shaft and spin the entire time transfer case provides rotation.
-The outer clutch plates are splined to the housing which contains the output shaft.
+A viscous coupling is a sealed unit containing a series of interleaved clutch plates.
+The inner plates are splined to the input shaft and spin the entire time the transfer case provides rotation.
+The outer clutch plates are splined to the housing, which contains the output shaft.

 The discs have tabs or perforations to effect cooling and allow liquid to flow between the discs.